AnyaChernova/AnyaChernova/README.md

 - 💡 At the moment focused on applications powered by Vue/Nuxt js
 - 👩‍🎓 HTML Academy and Yandex Practicum graduate
 - 🔭 Always seeking for the new opportunities that will expand my skillset

+###### 👉 I work in a web studio and all my commercial projects are in private repositories, so here you can see my educational and pet projects only

 ---